Helperbird/website/src/pages/help/admin/installing-helperbird-extension-through-the-g-suite-admin-panel.md

 **For Chrome** Verify the deployment by logging into a user account within the Organizational Unit and checking if the Helperbird extension is installed and functioning.

+## Video Tutorial

+Coming soon.

+## Need Additional Help?

+For any challenges or queries during the cancellation process, don't hesitate to reach out to our [Helperbird support team](https://www.helperbird.com/support).